 Cut-sheet printing training sessions with the Epson 7900 printer are limited to five (5) participants so that each person can have a hands-on experience.
 These sessions will be for members who have some knowledge of Photoshop or Lightroom and who have printing experience with the Epson 3880 or equivalent.
 Each participant should bring two (2) edited (ready to print) image files on a thumb drive or a CD.

-106 Get to Know Your Camera – Digital Camera Basics
+Your Camera Digital Camera Basics

 Even basic digital cameras can be a little intimidating for those who are not familiar with the modern day digital camera.
 This workshop is oriented to the first time user of a digital camera.
 Please bring your camera, batteries if not already installed, and the cameraʼs manual.
 By the end of the class participants will: 1) develop an understanding of the simplicity of using a digital camera in its manual modes and 2) will feel confident in their ability to take photographs under everyday conditions.
 After completion of the class, participants should feel competent to submit a photo in the novice level of the next Photography Club of Sun City monthly competition.